brather1ng/RePoE/RePoE/docs/gems.md

 - `display_name`: Name of the skill as shown on in-game tooltips for the item and skill.
 Also used as tab name on the in-game character panel.
 - `description`: Description of the skill as shown on the tooltip of its item.
-- `is_manually_casted`: Whether the skill is manually casted.
+- `is_manually_casted`: Whether the skill is manually cast.
 True for all skills except triggered skills.
 - `is_skill_totem`: True iff the skill is a totem.
 - `skill_totem_life_multiplier`: Life multiplier of totems this skill summons.